Vibrant vlita! Quick, easy and so very good!

 We love to eat vlita topped with red wine vinegar and olive oil.
 If you would prefer lemon juice to vinegar, go ahead.

-Regardless of what you will top your vlita with, do so only right before serving them.
+Regardless of what you will top your vlita with, do so just before serving them.
 Otherwise, the acid in your vinegar or lemon juice will change the colour your vlita.

 Although vlita are great as their own meal, they are also very often served with bakaliaro and skordalia (cod and garlic mashed potato spread).
 You may want to do this too one day!